Mechinator/Mechbot-Logbot/README.md

    ```
    Note: This command can be used by all discord users.

+### General Notes

+- **Permissions**: Some commands might require the user to have specific roles or permissions.
+Ensure you communicate these requirements in your command descriptions or bot help text.
+- **Error Handling**: Clearly inform users of common errors, such as entering an invalid SteamID or a tag that doesn't exist.
+- **Feedback**: Always provide feedback to the user after executing a command, whether it was successful or if there was an error.

+By providing detailed usage instructions for each command, users can interact with Mechbot-Lobot more effectively and with less confusion, enhancing their overall experience.

 ## To-Dos
 - Move Discord UserID permissions into a .json file.
 - Optimize Performance: Enhance the efficiency and responsiveness of the bot.